dfinity/portal/docs/blog/features/vetkd-primer.md

 All algorithms mentioned ($\mathsf{DKG, TKG, EKDerive, EKSVerify, Combine, EKVerify, Recover}$) form the *syntax* that describes the VETKD primitive.
 To describe a primitive fully, it's needed also to note the correctness (a description of the primitive's intended behavior), security (under what kinds of attacks from which kinds of adversaries will the primitive remain secure), and a construction (a description of how we can construct a protocol that captures the desired syntax, correctness and security).

 ### Construction
-We see now what the aim is for VETKD and how it can be described.
+We see now what the aim is for VETKD, and how it can be described.
 The next natural question is to ask how we can build such a primitive.
+Which building blocks do we need?

+Well, at a first glance, we could guess that we will need a distributed key generation scheme to generate master secret key shares among the nodes.
+We could also guess that we'll need a public key encryption scheme to encrypt derived key shares under the transport key of the user.
+The main question that remains is how to derive decryption keys.

-Another key point about IBE schemes is that IBE implies signatures.
-An observation buried in [BF01] from Moni Naor notes that an IBE scheme can be directly converted into a signature scheme.
-Considering the key derivation of BF IBE specifically, the resulting signature scheme happens to be BLS.
+Crucially, An observation buried in [BF01] gives us the answer.
+Moni Naor noted that an IBE scheme can be directly converted into a signature scheme.
+Considering the key derivation of Boneh Franklin IBE specifically, the resulting signature scheme happens to be BLS.

 ### BLS signatures
 Digital signatures are used everywhere in cryptography, and in the blockchain world, to attest to the authenticity of a message, transaction, or other pieces of information.
 As they are so prevalent, it’s really worth spending time getting to know them.
 You can get a high level view on wikipedia ([Digital Signatures](https://en.wikipedia.org/wiki/Digital_signature) and [BLS](https://en.wikipedia.org/wiki/BLS_digital_signature)), and dive into the [Boneh Shoup book](http://toc.cryptobook.us/) when you want more formal details.